-If like us you had your hopes set on staying with the famous Catalina, by all means do ask the locals.
-Let us know if you had any luck!
+If like us you had your hopes set on staying with the famous Catalina, by all means, do ask the locals.
+Let us know if you have any luck!

 That’s our first recommendation.
 We took a day and did absolutely nothing.
 We lazed in hammocks, stared into the landscape and enjoyed the company of fellow travellers.
-Some off their nut on mushrooms which was highly entertaining (but not at all uncomfortable, worrying or annoying) it was an experience in itself just to chat to them.
+Some off their nut on mushrooms which was highly entertaining (but not at all uncomfortable, worrying or annoying).
+It was an experience in itself just to chat with them.

 Chilling on the balcony, watching the sun disappear and the moon take over, we lit candles, enjoyed a sing-a-long and wowed as the clouds fell from the sky forming this thick blanket around the once clear view.
 As the clouds set, the black skies shine allowing the stars to sparkle.
 The best part was when the moon started to set amongst the clouds and we then too watched it disappear.
 Lads, you couldn’t write it, as ironic as that sounds.

 I remember thinking to myself, how the hell will I ever explain this?
 How will I put this into words for the blog?
 How can I capture this insane natural beauty on an LCD screen?
 I can’t and I won’t even, though I tried.
 Nothing will ever do it justice.
 You have to see it to understand just how special this place is and exactly the reason why it will forever be the most unforgettable trip.